 The history of Persiana food

-Persiana is today a word synonymous with culinary style and today it stands for reliability, ease and an exploration of flavours ! and is of course all about the tastes and flavours found in the Middle East and going all along the Silk Road as far as China and Japan.
-Persiana is one of the oldest civilisations on the planet.
+Persiana is today a word synonymous with culinary style and today it stands for Persian cooking that's easy and filled with flavours ! and is of course all about the tastes found in the Middle East , along the Silk Road, and as far as China and Japan.
+Persian is one of the oldest civilisations on the planet.
 Although its borders have changed throughout history, at one stage around 2500 years ago the Persiana region stretched from Egypt, Greece and Turkey.
 Persiana's geographical position therefore has changed over time and so Persiana's cooking takes in many different influences , which include Asian, Russian, Armenian, and Greek.

 The Versatility of Persiana food